MrDMurray/astropi/NDVI Plant Health/README.md

 001_cam2test.py Takes pictures on the newer Bullseye Raspberry Pi OS.

 002_SingleFileNDVI.py Takes one single picture and converts it into NDVI.
 On a Raspi3 this can take a while.

+003_ndviMultipleFiles.py Takes multiple files and converts them into NDVI with no previews.
+Pictures need to be in the same folder as the python file.